 - Have an idea for how to improve the area?
 Write a comment (what you think the problem is and how it could be fixed) on a Post-It and place it on the map. - See a suggestion you agree with or like?
 Place a dot on the Post-It note comment.

-Online, people were provided with a complementary online map tool asking them to place pins on the map and comment.
+For the online version, people were provided with an online map tool asking them to place pins on the map and comment.